International Monetary Fund: Exceptional Access Framework – sovereign debt

+Personnel

 Board of Governors

-The Board of Governors consists of one governor and one alternate governor for each member country.
+The board of governors consists of one governor and one alternate governor for each member country.
 Each member country appoints its two governors.
 The Board normally meets once a year and is responsible for electing or appointing an executive director to the executive board.
-While the Board of Governors is officially responsible for approving quota increases, special drawing right allocations, the admittance of new members, compulsory withdrawal of members, and amendments to the Articles of Agreement and By-Laws, in practice it has delegated most of its powers to the IMF's executive board.
+While the board of governors is officially responsible for approving quota increases, special drawing right allocations, the admittance of new members, compulsory withdrawal of members, and amendments to the Articles of Agreement and By-Laws, in practice it has delegated most of its powers to the IMF's executive board.

-The Board of Governors is advised by the International Monetary and Financial Committee and the Development Committee.
+The board of governors is advised by the International Monetary and Financial Committee and the Development Committee.
 The International Monetary and Financial Committee has 24 members and monitors developments in global liquidity and the transfer of resources to developing countries.
 The Development Committee has 25 members and advises on critical development issues and on financial resources required to promote economic development in developing countries.
-They also advise on trade and environmental issues.

-The Board of Governors reports directly to the managing director of the IMF, Kristalina Georgieva.
+The board of governors reports directly to the managing director of the IMF, Kristalina Georgieva.

 Executive Board

-24 Executive Directors make up the executive board.
-The executive directors represent all 189 member countries in a geographically based roster.
+25 Executive Directors make up the executive board.
+The executive directors represent all 191 member countries in a geographically based roster.
 Countries with large economies have their own executive director, but most countries are grouped in constituencies representing four or more countries.

 Following the 2008 Amendment on Voice and Participation which came into effect in March 2011, seven countries each appoint an executive director: the United States, Japan, China, Germany, France, the United Kingdom, and Saudi Arabia.
-The remaining 17 Directors represent constituencies consisting of 2 to 23 countries.
+The remaining 18 Directors represent constituencies consisting of 2 to 23 countries.
 This Board usually meets several times each week.
-The Board membership and constituency is scheduled for periodic review every eight years.
+The board membership and constituency is scheduled for periodic review every eight years.

 Managing Director

-The IMF is led by a managing director, who is head of the staff and serves as Chairman of the executive board.
+The IMF is led by a managing director, who is head of the staff and serves as chairman of the executive board.
 The managing director is the most powerful position at the IMF.
 Historically, the IMF's managing director has been a European citizen and the president of the World Bank has been an American citizen.
 However, this standard is increasingly being questioned and competition for these two posts may soon open up to include other qualified candidates from any part of the world.
 In August 2019, the International Monetary Fund has removed the age limit which is 65 or over for its managing director position.

-In 2011, the world's largest developing countries, the BRIC states, issued a statement declaring that the tradition of appointing a European as managing director undermined the legitimacy of the IMF and called for the appointment to be merit-based.
+In 2011, the world's largest developing countries, the BRICS states, issued a statement declaring that the tradition of appointing a European as managing director undermined the legitimacy of the IMF and called for the appointment to be merit-based.